taisei-project/taisei/doc/BUILD.rst

 * Default: ``auto``
 * Options: ``auto``, ``enabled``, ``disabled``

-For using OpenGL ES or SDL-GPU, the shader transpiler is necessary for converting Taisei's shaders to a format usable by that driver.
+For using OpenGL ES or SDL-GPU, the shader transpiler is necessary for converting Taisei’s shaders to a format usable by that driver.

 Requires ``glslang`` and ``SPIRV-cross``.